AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/User Attributes/agora_chat_user_attributes_android.md

 Before proceeding, ensure that you meet the following requirements:

 - You have integrated the Agora Chat SDK, initialized the SDK and implemented the functionality of registering accounts and login.
 For details, see [Get Started with Agora Chat](./agora_chat_get_started_unity?platform=Unity).
-- Have a thorough understanding of the API call frequency limit, the maximum size of all the attributes of a specified user, and the maximum size of all user attribtues in an app.
+- Have a thorough understanding of the API call frequency limit, the maximum size of all the attributes of a specified user, and the maximum size of all user attributes in an app.
 For details, see [Known limitations](./agora_chat_limitation?platform=Unity).

 ## Implementation